Eissanoor/printPackBloackChain/README.md

 # Print & Pack Blockchain Integration

-This project integrates the Print & Pack product sync approval system with blockchain technology to provide an immutable record of product sync approvals.
+This project integrates blockchain technology with the Print & Pack product synchronization system, allowing product sync requests and approvals to be recorded on the blockchain.

-## Overview

-When a product owner approves a sync request from another user, the approval is recorded on the blockchain, providing transparency and traceability for all product sync operations.

-## Features
+## Setup Instructions

-- Records product sync approvals on the blockchain
-- Provides transaction references for approved sync requests
-- Supports both GCP and Excel sync requests
-- Integrates with the existing Print & Pack system
-- Uses Web3.js and Ganache for simplified blockchain interaction

-## Prerequisites
+### Prerequisites

-- Node.js v14+ and npm
+- Node.js v16+ and npm
-- For local development: No additional requirements (uses Ganache)
-- For production: Access to an Ethereum-compatible blockchain network

-## Setup
+- Git

+### Installation

 1. Clone the repository:
    ```